ShalokShalom/Tracy/README.md

 ## Idea

-Go and Gleam are both statically typed, but semantically very different.
+Go and Gleam are semantically very different languages.

 Go is imperative, mutable, and nil-based.
 Gleam is functional, immutable, and has no nil.

-Despite this, a surprisingly large portion of Go code can be translated automatically — if you know the right target patterns.
+Despite this, a surprisingly large portion of Go code can be translated automatically to Gleam.

-This repository has two parts:
+This repository tries to achieve that.

+The transpiler itself is written in Go, and the tests obviously in Gleam.

 - `src/` — The **pattern library**: documented Gleam target patterns, one file per translation category.
 These files are the ground truth for the